llComodino/DogeGuard/README.md

-# DoggoPass
+# DogeGuard

 ![](resources/DogeGuard.png)

 ---

-> DoggoPass aims to be a free, open-source, self-hosted and most importantly, Rust written, alternative to BitWarden
+> DogeGuard aims to be a free, open-source, self-hosted and most importantly, Rust written, alternative to BitWarden
 > This means that apart from the APIs, it will feature it's own server and client applications

 ---